 5.3.
-OVER-THE-TOP (OTT) or vMVPD ENCODING and DISTRIBUTION
+OVER-THE-TOP (OTT) or vMVPD ENCODING

 As the media landscape continues to evolve, many clients have adopted delivery of their content to Over-The-Top (OTT) platforms.
 An Over-The-Top media service streams directly to consumers via the internet, often referred to as vMVPD providers.
-Nielsen's recommended method of OTT content delivery depends on whether the ad load is intact or whether you are employing Digital Ad Insertion (DAI) on your OTT/vMVPD feeds.
+Nielsen's recommended method of OTT content delivery depends on whether the National ad load is intact or whether you are employing Digital Ad Insertion (DAI) on your OTT feeds.

-The first method, shown in the diagram below, for clients delivering their content with the complete ad load intact, this policy defines using the same Nielsen encoded content as your primary feed using the same Nielsen encoder.
-The image below provides an example of a compliant OTT/vMVPD solution.
+The first method, shown in the diagram below, for clients delivering their content with the national ad load intact, this policy defines using the same Nielsen encoded content as your primary feed using the same Nielsen encoder.
+The image below provides an example of a compliant OTT solution.

-The second method, shown in the diagram below, displays that when using DAI on your OTT feeds, it is imperative that you encode your OTT/vMVPD content with a separate SID code which does not credit together with your primary SID, as the ad loads are different and can not credit to the Linear feed per Local policy.
+The second method, shown in the diagram below, displays that when using DAI on your OTT feeds, it is imperative that you encode your OTT content with a separate SID code which does not credit together with your primary SID, as the ad loads are different and can not credit together.
 Please reach out to your Nielsen representative for SID code assignments, should they be necessary.